UXARRAY/uxarray/docs/contributing.rst

     needed.
 However, it would be a great practice to provide usage examples in the same PR, especially for demonstrating the use of complex UXarray functions.

-The UXarray documentation houses `examples/<example-name>.ipynb` files (paths relative from the root directory) to provide `examples.rst>`_ to be automatically generated.
+The UXarray documentation houses ``examples/<example-name>.ipynb`` files (paths relative from the root directory) to provide `Usage Examples <examples.rst>`_ to be automatically generated.
 If you prefer to provide usage examples for the work you have put together, please be sure to put your notebook(s) under this same directory.

 3.7.4.
 After You Open The Pull Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^